aldavigdis/connector-for-dk/readme.txt

 In order to get started, you need to set up an account with DK's dkPlus web service:

-Enter your API key in the form provided for a user with sufficient privileges under *WooCommerce 🠆 Connector for DK*, correlate your WooCommerce Payment Gateways with the Payment Methods in your DK account and make sure that other settings are in accordance with how they are set up in DK.
+Enter your dkPlus API key in the form provided for a user with sufficient privileges under *WooCommerce 🠆 Connector for DK*, correlate your WooCommerce Payment Gateways with the Payment Methods in your DK account and make sure that other settings are in accordance with how they are set up in DK.

 Once a connection has been established, the plugin will work right away and will register products and other records in DK on creation in WooCommerce, as long as the correct inventory codes are set and a correct SKU is set for each item.